tmcgrath/cassandra-ingest/README.md

 ## DataStax or Cassandra Ingest from Relational Databases with StreamSets

-How do you ingest from an existing relational database (RDBMS) to Cassandra?
+_How do you ingest from an existing relational database (RDBMS) to Cassandra?_

-Or, how about ingesting from a RDBMS to a Kerberized DataStax cluster?
+_Or, how about ingesting from a RDBMS to a Kerberized DataStax cluster?_

-What about a one-time batch load of historical data vs streaming changes?
+_What about a one-time batch load of historical data vs streaming changes?_

 I know what some of you are thinking, write and deploy some code.
 And maybe the code can utilize a framework like Apache Spark.
 That's what I would have thought a few years ago.
 But, it often turns out that's not as easy as expected.

-Don't get me wrong, writing and deploying code makes much sense for some folks.
+Don't get me wrong, writing and deploying code makes sense for some folks.
 But for many others, writing and deploying custom code may require significant time and resources.

-Are there any alternatives to custom code for Cassandra ingestion from a RDBMS?
+_Are there any alternatives to custom code for Cassandra ingestion from a RDBMS?_

-For example, are there any third party tools available which focus on data ingestion?
-And if so, do they support Cassandra or DataStax from an RDBMS?
+_For example, are there any third party tools available which focus on data ingestion?
+And if so, do they support Cassandra or DataStax from an RDBMS?_

-Yes and Yes with StreamSets Data Collector or StreamSets Control Hub.
+**Yes and Yes with StreamSets.**

 In this tutorial, we'll explore how you can use the open source StreamSets Data Collector for migrating from an existing RDBMS to DataStax or Cassandra.